MRColorR/money4band/README.md

-**|Easy automatic multi-app passive income project with Web Dashboard, Auto Updater, and Proxy Support :dollar::satisfied::+1:|**
+**|Easy automatic multi-app passive income project with Web Dashboard, Auto Updater, and Proxy Support :dollar::satisfied:|**

 ## Quick Overview 🚀

 **Money4Band** leverages unused internet bandwidth, allowing you to make money with something you have and would otherwise be wasted.
-It utilizes containerized versions of apps like EarnApp, Honeygain, IPRoyal Pawns, PacketStream, Peer2Profit, Repocket, Earnfm, Proxyrack, Proxylite, Bitping, and more.
+It utilizes containerized versions of apps like EarnApp, Honeygain, IPRoyal Pawns, PacketStream, Peer2Profit, Repocket, Earnfm, Proxyrack, Proxylite, Bitping, Grass, Packetshare and more.
 It's also safer than installing and using these native apps on your host system.